1903 Configuration Management Policy

 CM-8 Information System Component Inventory

-1. Accurately reflects the current information system within the agency’s enterprise.
+1. Accurately reflects the system.

 CM-9 Configuration Management Plan